Community and Environment

 Salt Lake City International Airport operates 82 alternative fuel vehicles, including electric, hybrid, biofuel and compressed natural gas (CNG).

 CNG makes up approximately 60% of the airport's total fuel use and 67% of miles primarily in employee and economy lot shuttle buses and trucks.
 Natural gas usage at the airport has steadily increased, with a 28% improvement in 2015 from the previous year.

-Salt Lake City's Terminal Redevelopment Program will replace the airport's outdated facilities with higher efficiency, energy saving infrastructure.
+The New SLC will replace the airport's outdated facilities with higher efficiency, energy saving infrastructure.
 The building will be LEED Gold certified with a LEED Energy Model.
 Plans call for a 30% overall energy reduction, as well as a photovoltaic array, centralized pre-conditioned air and charging stations for electric vehicles.

 The Salt Lake City International Airport considers environmental stewardship and fiscal responsibility as integral parts of airport activities and has demonstrated its commitment to improving and preserving natural and social environments through continuously developing and implementing new sustainability strategies.
 SLC Sustainability measures success by the airport's economic, environmental and social well-being.

 A comprehensive list of the airport's sustainability efforts can be viewed on the SLC Airport Sustainability Dashboard.